Utah HOSA: Future Health Professionals Bylaws

 Section 4.
 Membership Qualifications

-Honorary Members.
-Honorary members shall be persons who have made significant contributions to the development of HOSA and/or have rendered outstanding service to the organization.
+F. Honorary Members.
+Honorary members shall be persons who have made significant contributions to the development of Utah HOSA and/or have rendered outstanding service to the organization.
 Honorary members shall have none of the obligations and all of the privileges of membership except voting, making motions, holding office, and competing in events.

-Dues, Fiscal Year, Budget and Audit
+Dues, Fiscal Year, Budget, Financial Review and Insurance

 Section 1.
 State Dues

 Annual Affiliation Fees.
 Annual affiliation fees for Fall semester students must be received by National HOSA on or before March 5 of the membership year.
 Affiliation fees for students who enroll after January 1 must be received by HOSA Future Health Professionals on or before March 5 of that same year.
 The membership year concludes on July 31 for all students.
 Students who do not affiliate by the appropriate date shall be ineligible to participate in the HOSA Competitive Events Program or seek state/international office.